FlowPay/workplace.timesheets/docs/description.md

 Without these permissions the synchronization endpoints will not be able to fetch data from Microsoft Graph.

+### Sync windows and deletions
+- Default window for API sync (no parameters): last 30 days.
+You can override with query parameters `from` and `to` (ISO8601) or `days` (integer back from now).
+- Default window for scheduled job: last 7 days.
+- Reconciliation: time entries (shifts), breaks (via parent deletion) and leaves within the selected window are deleted locally if they no longer exist on Microsoft Graph.

 ## Development
 1. **Bootstrap**